sav-che/TL-2/Authors/Bauer, Ferdinand Lucas {std. F.L. Bauer} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 383](https://www.biodiversitylibrary.org/item/103858#page/395/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 383](https://www.biodiversitylibrary.org/page/33265110) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bauer, Ferdinand Lukas {std.
 F.L.
 Bauer}|first entry]] for this author

 ### Author

 \* Bauer, Ferdinand Lucas (1760-1826), Austrian botanical, zoological and landscape painter, born in Feldsberg (then Niederösterreich, from 1919 Valtice, Czechoslovakia), painting for J.C.
-Brund (court appointed painter), botanical instruction and assistance from N.J. von Jacquin, accompanied J. Sibthorp as botanical artist on a trip to the eastern mediterranean area, worked for Sibthorp in Oxford, with R. Brown on the Flinders expedition to Australia, returned to Vienna in 1812, continuing his work for Jacquin. (*F.L.
-Bauer*).
+Brund (court appointed painter), botanical instruction and assistance from N.J. von Jacquin, accompanied J. Sibthorp as botanical artist on a trip to the eastern mediterranean area, worked for Sibthorp in Oxford, with R. Brown on the Flinders expedition to Australia, returned to Vienna in 1812, continuing his work for Jacquin.
+**Abbreviated name**: *F.L.
+Bauer*

 #### Herbarium and types